mmalc/iDAAS/README.md

 | Programming Language(s)     | Java 1.8 or higher (determined by software implementations. .NetCore 3 for APIs and UI Platforms|

 # Practical Implementation: Partnering Organization
 To support ANY developed artifcats the Red Hat Healthcare team has created a fictious company named Care Delivery Corporation US (CADuCeUS).
 Care Delivery Corp.
-US is intended to help Red Hat Healthcare demonstrate its solutions across all areas of the healthcare marketspace.
-While Everything associated with Care Delivery Corp US is fictiotious including the software they leverage and are building the industry scenarios and platform usage is driven by real world healthcare ongoing needs.
+US is intended to help Red Hat Healthcare demonstrate its solutions across all areas of the healthcare market.
+While everything associated with Care Delivery Corp US is fictiotious including the software they leverage and are building the industry scenarios and platform usage is driven by real world healthcare ongoing use cases/scenarios and needs.